Keyfactor/pkcs12-remote-orchestrator/README.md

 # Remote PKCS12

-The PKCS12 orchestrator extension allows a user to discover, inventory and manage (both add and remove) PKCS12 certificate stores on both Windows and Linux servers.  **Currently this extension is only intended for use with the Keyfactor Universal Orchestrator installed on a Windows server**.
+The PKCS12 orchestrator extension allows a user to discover, inventory and manage (both add and remove) PKCS12 certificate stores on both Windows and Linux servers.**.

 #### Integration status: Production - Ready for use in production environments.